- - Skiing Season Starts

 A Cyborg/Human Frolic, or: Pursuing the Wild Cyborg

 Lynn's show A Cyborg/Human Frolic, or: Pursuing the Wild Cyborg was first presented at Research in Art at the end of November.
-The show also has its own webpage and the script is available too.
+The show the script is available.
 The show was well-received and a video version is now available, for those who missed it.

 Biking Season Ends

 With a pretty good snowstorm on the way it looks like biking season is done until spring.
 I managed to bike 4715 km this year.
 This is less than most recent years, but then I did get lots of sailing in, instead!

 Today was our haul-out day, as Vesper came ashore by dock crane for the winter and we got her all packaged for winter.
 Sailing should resume in the third week of April, if the weather cooperates.

 Wednesday was a beautiful fall day, with a temperature that reached +16°C. We planned our last sail of the season for that day and had a lovely sail of more than three hours in winds of 8-12 knots.

 This voyage completed our first year sailing Vesper.
 In all we had 24 sailing trips in the 18 weeks between 28 June and 02 November, sailing almost every day that conditions permitted.
 Now that we know the boat a bit better we hope to do some trips further afield next summer.

 We made a video of our last sail.

 Bicycle Picnic at Hog's Back Falls